Building Government Acumen:

 April – June – Sprint to the Future

-The program includes a 90-day follow-on component where participants will collaborate on a real world GovCon case study using lean start up frameworks and models.
+The program continues with a 90-day follow-on component where participants will collaborate on a real world GovCon case study using lean start up frameworks and models.
 With the aid of a proven self-assessment diagnostic tool, participants will uncover their own leadership strengths, receive one-on-one coaching from a highly regarded executive coach and have an opportunity to test their best strategic thinking and insights against their peers.
 The sprint will culminate in a "Board" level strategy and investment pitch to an audience of some of the most successful executives in the industry.

 Confirmed faculty to date include: